eliedraiwork/client-server-subscriber/README.md

 The server's routes are the following:
 1. GET at "/country-values" to fetch some defined country values
 2. POST at "/subscribe" to subscribe a client

+## Client app
+A subscriber form implemented in React.js.

+The global state is managed by redux library.

+No CSS framework such as bootstrap has been used.